 A visionary who rejected the materialism of his age, Godfrey Miller was deeply cerebral and monk-like in his quest to create work that accorded with his view of the universe as an intensely felt, shimmering kaleidoscope in continual flux.
 Exploring geometric abstraction, he echoed the rhythms of life in paintings of immense graphic complexity, which he completed gradually over long periods of up to a decade.

-Miller began his career in architecture, attending the Otago School of Art and Design under the painter Alfred O’Keefe.
+Born on 20 August 1893 in Wellington, New Zealand, Miller began his career in architecture, attending the Otago School of Art and Design under the painter Alfred O’Keefe.
 With the outbreak of the First World War he enlisted in the New Zealand Army, arriving in Egypt in January 1915 where he developed an interest in Egyptian art.
 Wounded in action, Miller was discharged in 1916 and returned to New Zealand where he studied at the School of Art, Dunedin, while completing his apprenticeship as an architect.
-In 1918 he moved to Melbourne and enrolled at the National Gallery School, studying antique drawing under W.B.
-McInnes.
+In 1918 he moved to Melbourne, Australia, and enrolled at the National Gallery School, studying antique drawing under WB McInnes.

-The period Miller spent in London was a highly experimental one in which he moved towards “a renaissance… a discarding of the chrysalis” – a chrysalis which had largely involved the production of romanticised tonal landscapes in his previous years in Melbourne.
-In seemingly modest still-life arrangements and colour landscapes such as Street scene, London c1929, Miller began to structure form through colour and to assemble everyday objects and scenes under the principle that all forms are reducible to a harmonizing geometry.
-Displaying influences from the Camden Town Painters, particularly Harold Ginner, the arrangement of Street scene, London along a set of defined diagonals also suggests the influence of Dynamic symmetrist Jay Hambidge and his claim that diagonals brought unity and tension to a painting.
+The period Miller spent in London was a highly experimental one in which he moved towards 'a renaissance… a discarding of the chrysalis’ – a chrysalis that had largely involved the production of romanticised tonal landscapes in his previous years in Melbourne.
+In seemingly modest still-life arrangements and colour landscapes such as Street scene, London c1929, Miller began to structure form through colour and to assemble everyday objects and scenes under the principle that all forms are reducible to a harmonising geometry.
+Displaying influences from the Camden Town Painters, particularly Harold Ginner, the arrangement of Street scene, London along a set of defined diagonals also suggests the influence of dynamic symmetrist Jay Hambidge and his claim that diagonals brought unity and tension to a painting.

-Miller returned to in Sydney in 1939 and began teaching at East Sydney Technical College in the 1940s where he gave drawing classes intermittently until his death.
+Miller moved to Sydney in 1939 and in the 1940s began teaching at East Sydney Technical College, where he gave drawing classes intermittently until his death.
 As a teacher he was profoundly influential, inspiring the work of a generation of major Sydney artists including John Olsen, Ken Unsworth and Ross Mellick.
-Works produced during this period include Still life c1945-50, remarkable in its vivacity and vibrancy of colour, in which objects are absorbed into a grid covering the entire picture surface characteristic of the artist’s idiosyncratic cubism, and Still life with lute c1954-6, which seeks to demonstrate the structural equivalence between painting and music, which Miller believed were the richest sources for the communication of metaphysical ideas.
+The works he produced during this period include Still life c1945-50, remarkable in its vivacity and vibrancy of colour, in which objects are absorbed into a grid covering the entire picture surface characteristic of Miller’s idiosyncratic cubism, and Still life with lute c1954-6, which seeks to demonstrate the structural equivalence between painting and music, which Miller believed were the richest sources for the communication of metaphysical ideas.

 A shy, reticent man, Miller eschewed publicity.
-Exhibiting for the first time in the early 1950s, his work became widely known only in the last decade of his life when he was acclaimed as one of Australia’s leading contemporary artists.
-The first work he exhibited was Unity in Blue c1948-52, which was purchased by the Art Gallery of New South Wales.
-In 1953 his work was included in the London touring exhibition Twelve Australian Artists, and in 1961 his painting Triptych with flowers featured in the Whitechapel exhibition Recent Australian Painting and was purchased by the Tate Gallery.
+He exhibited for the first time in the early 1950s, and his work became widely known only in the last decade of his life when he was acclaimed as one of Australia’s leading contemporary artists.
+The first work he exhibited was Unity in blue c1948-52, which was purchased by the Art Gallery of New South Wales.
+In 1953 his work was included in the London touring exhibition Twelve Australian artists, and in 1961 his painting Triptych with flowers featured in the Whitechapel exhibition Recent Australian painting and was purchased by the Tate Gallery.
 Retrospective exhibitions on Miller’s work were held at the National Gallery of Victoria in 1958 and at the Art Gallery of New South Wales in 1996.